 The French "peace" envoy to Lebanon, M. Maurice Couve de Murville has conferred with the?

-The French "peace" envoy to Lebanon, M. Maurice Couve de Murville has conferred with the religious leaders of all the Catholic communities in Lebanon in an attempt to end the factional violence that has split the country for the past several months.
+Background: The French "peace" envoy to Lebanon, M. Maurice Couve de Murville has conferred with the religious leaders of all the Catholic communities in Lebanon in an attempt to end the factional violence that has split the country for the past several months.

 The former French Foreign Minister said he had held "long and meaningful discussions" with the religious leaders particularly the leader of the Greek Catholic Church in Lebanon, Patriarch Maximos Hakim.